cmungall/modal-in-owl/README.md

 may have the property of being part of a vermiform animal.
 But we may not wish to say that photoreceptors prototypically are part of worms.

+### Co-existence of interpretations

+For process-prototypes there is no reason why EMC and URDE interpretations cannot co-exist as they do not logically contradict.

 ## Generalization from prototypical models

+(THIS PART MORE EXPERIMENTAL)

 If we observe 3 individuals connected in a chain a part-of b part-of c, where we have class assertions A(a), B(a), C(c), we cannot infer